MonetDBSolutions/airtraffic-benchmark/README.md

 - run `make ping` to verify connectivity to the current node, as identified by the `hostname` command.

-- run `make pings` to verify connectivity to all nodes.
+- run `make ping-all` to verify connectivity to all nodes.

 - run `make download-NODENAME` to download and decompress the data files for the given node.
 This benefits from parallellism, so you can run